Yandex Cloud

 • Parallel leader participation All interfaces

-Allows the leader process to execute the query plan downstream of Gather and Gather Merge nodes without waiting for workflows.
+Allows the leader process to execute sections of the query plan below Gather and Gather Merge nodes without waiting for worker processes.

 • Pg hint plan debug print Management console API Terraform

-Debugging information output and detail setting for the pg_hint_plan module.
-Only applies when Pg hint plan enable hint is enabled.
-Possible values (in ascending order of verbosity):
+Debug output configuration and verbosity for the pg_hint_plan module.
+This setting only applies when Pg hint plan enable hint is enabled.
+The possible values, in ascending order of verbosity, are:

 • off (PG_HINT_PLAN_DEBUG_PRINT_OFF for Terraform and API): The output is disabled.